| Course

 privacy, free speech, and related issues, the public forum seemed especially

+appropriate.
 C.J.
 511, “The Nature of Crime,” was taught during

 Fall 2003, both as a traditional and distance course.
 Building on ideas